SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 ```

-We add a simple testing method in case one want to write some tests \(which we urge you to do\).
+We add a simple testing method in case one wants to write some tests \(which we urge you to do\).

 ```
 EgContactBook >> includesContact: aContact